 Of course, there are surely other physical gold holders who feel differently.

-Since market prices are determined at the margin, if the fiat monetary system ever goes belly up, then the actual value of cryptocurrencies – and bitcoin, in particular – will probably end up falling somewhere between those two extremes.
+Since market prices are determined at the margin, if the fiat monetary system ever goes belly up, then the actual value of cryptocurrencies – and bitcoin, in particular – will probably fall somewhere between those two extremes.
 Although I strongly suspect it will be much closer to the bottom of that range than the top.
 But only time will tell.

 Photo Credit: stock photo